 Administrator evaluation combines self-reflection, observation, input of school staff, and student data to create a complete picture of the administrator’s performance.
 The effectiveness rating is calculated using a formula that is 50 percent qualitative and 50 percent quantitative.
-The 50 percent qualitative portion includes an assessment of the administrator’s implementation of the teacher evaluation process (15 percent).
-The remaining 35 percent is based on the other sections of the TILS-based rubric.
+The 50 percent qualitative portion includes a 35 percent growth measure (one-year schoolwide TVAAS) and a 15 percent achievement measure.

 Tennessee Instructional Leadership Standards (TILS)